Dataloader

 keyframe_interval samples (counted directly for integer indices,

-keyframe_interval must be greater than or equal to the actual GOP
+indices). keyframe_interval must be at least the actual GOP length, and

 Samples may be raw H.264 AVC1/AVCC (length-prefixed NAL units) or Annex B; the format is detected automatically per sample.

-Returns None when the prefetched range contains no keyframe —
+Returns None when the resolved window contains no decodable keyframe:

-typically because the target precedes the entity's first frame in
+the target precedes the entity's first frame in a multi-modal segment,

 def context_range(index_value)